cesarviana/cesarviana.github.io/_posts/2021-05-29-countdown-with-vuejs.markdown

     </div>
 </template>
 ```
-The `setInterval` starts when the component is created, and thicks the `tickTimer` every second.
+The `setInterval` starts when the component is created, and ticks the `tickTimer` every second.
 This function sets the component data (months, days, hours, minutes and seconds) as the remaining time between now and targetDate.

 {% include elements/figure.html image='https://i.ibb.co/XzMh3S1/banner.png' caption='Banner in production' %}